nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Thursday 18-May-2023

+VS Code's twitter account linked to a VSCode YouTube Channel event featuring Dan Shiffman (@shiffman) discussing [p5js usage in VSCode](./coding-with-p5.html).
+It was inspiring and lots of fun.

 ## Wednesday 17-May-2023

 Decided to create a [DSA note taking page](./dsa-notes.html) to track experiences and references so I can refer to those separately from the java-code-challenges or other repositories.